afonari/emc/index.markdown

 ### Usage

 1. Run SCF.
 1. Generate k-point grid (in *KPOINT* file):
-   1a.
-Python version: `emc.py input_file`
+  - Python version: `emc.py input_file`
-   1b.
-FORTRAN version: `emc_gen`.
-Note: FORTRAN version requires input file to be named `inp`.
+  - FORTRAN version: `emc_gen`.
+Note: FORTRAN version requires input file to be named `inp`
 1. Run non-self consistent calculation using obtained k-point grid:
-  - in case of CRYSTAL: run helper script cry-getE.pl (see below)
+  - in the case of CRYSTAL: run helper script cry-getE.pl (see below)
-  - in case of VASP: set `ICHARG=11` in the *INCAR*.
-Don't forget to copy *CHGCAR* file from the converged SCF run.
+  - in the case of VASP: set `ICHARG=11` in the *INCAR*.
+Don't forget to copy *CHGCAR* file from the converged SCF run
+1. Calculate effective masses and principal directions using *EIGENVAL* file generated in previous step:
+  - Python version: `emc.py input_file EIGENVAL_file`
+  - FORTRAN version: `emc_calc`.
+Current folder should contain both *inp* and *EIGENVAL* files

 #### Helper script for CRYSTAL: cry-getE.pl